fioriandrea/lanthanum/README.md

 ### Numbers

-Every number in Yaspl is a floating point number.
+Every number in Yasl is a floating point number.
 Internally, numbers are rappresented as a C double.

 ### Strings